-- 7. Ignore wrong working or incorrect statements following a correct answer. - 8.
-Mark schemes will firstly show the solution judged to be the most common response expected from candidates.
-Where appropriate, alternative answers are provided in the notes.
+7. Mark schemes will firstly show the solution judged to be the most common response expected from candidates.
+Where appropriate, alternatives answers are provided in the notes.
 If examiners are not sure if an answer is acceptable, they will check the mark scheme to see if an alternative answer is given for the method used.
-If no such alternative answer is provided but the response is deemed to be valid, examiners must escalate the response for a senior examiner to review.

-General Principles for Pure Mathematics Marking
+General Principles for Further Pure Mathematics Marking